Unified Development Manual

 City of Andover Zoning Regulations, Zoning Map, Subdivision Regulations, and definitions of related terms.

-• Zoning Regulations establish appropriate uses for land and buildings in various agricultural, residential, mixed use, business, and industrial zones.
-They apply to all changes to buildings, structures and land uses within the City limits.
+• Zoning Regulations establish appropriate uses for land and buildings in various agricultural, residential, mixed-use, business, and industrial zones.
+They apply to all changes to buildings, structures, and land uses within the City limits.
 The City's Official Zoning Map shows the geographic boundaries of each zone.
-It is adopted by reference in the Zoning Regulations, and is available on the City's website.
+It is adopted by reference in the Zoning Regulations and is available on the City's website.

-• Subdivision Regulations provide for coordinated development of lots, streets, utilities, and drainage systems, within the City and its extraterritorial jurisdiction.
+• Subdivision Regulations provide for the coordinated development of lots, streets, utilities, and drainage systems, within the City and its extraterritorial jurisdiction.
 They apply when any property owner wishes to divide or subdivide land, develop a plat, alter the boundaries of an existing lot or parcel, or vacate a right-of-way, easement, public reserve, or recorded plat.

 • The Definitions in this section apply to Zoning Regulations, Subdivision Regulations, and Site Plan Review and Approval.
 They do not apply to Building and Construction Codes, which have their own dedicated set of definitions.

 ➤ PART 3 — SITE PLAN REVIEW PROCEDURES & STANDARDS.